 In the summer, most of us go on vacation, spend more time outdoors and also by the water.
 Long sunny days directly encourage outdoor activities and sunbathing.
-It is important to protect your eyes with sunglasses, your skin with creams with a sufficient SPF factor and it is also a good idea to cover your head, even during days when it is cloudy because UV rays can pass through them and negatively affect unprotected skin.
+It is important to protect your eyes with sunglasses, skin creams with a sufficient SPF factor and it is also a good idea to cover your head, even during days when it is cloudy, because UV rays can pass through them and negatively affect unprotected skin.

 The next step for skin protection and maximum promotion of a healthy tan are selected nutrients that we consume naturally via our diet or by using food supplements in a targeted way.
 In addition, some of them contribute to skin pigmentation (colouring).
 This article will advise you what specific substances will help you achieve your desired tan, promote the youthful appearance of your skin and protect it from the negative effects of UV rays.

 Which nutrients promote skin protection from UV rays?

 Sufficient skin protection from UV rays is very important as these rays can negatively affect skin condition.
 Unprotected skin can easily burn from their effects.
 In addition, it is more prone to various diseases, premature ageing, wrinkles, loss of elasticity and natural hydration.
 When UV light is applied, the skin starts its natural defence mechanisms.
 For example, there is increased production of the skin pigment melanin.
 The more of this pigment you have in your skin, the darker your skin is and at the same time you are more protected from negative UV exposure.

 In addition to sunscreen, you can also protect your skin with nutrients found either in food or in a more concentrated form in food supplements.
 Thanks to these important substances, you will support its proper function, maintain a youthful appearance, an even natural skin colouring and the resulting effect of a tan.